gruntwork-io/docs/_docs-sources/foundations/landing-zone/enable-control-tower.md

    :::tip

-   You can safely close the browser once you see this.
+   You can safely close your browser tab once you see this notice.
+The setup process will proceed unaffected in the background.

    :::